Data-Linkage/dlh_utils_documentation/dlh_utils/docs/index.rst

-Welcome to DLH_utils's documentation!
+Welcome to DLH_utils' documentation!
 =====================================

+This documentation contains details of all of the available functions, including the name, arguments and a brief description of each one for DLH_utils.

-A Python package produced by the Linkage Development team from the Data Linkage Hub at Office for National Statistics (ONS) containing a set of functions used to expedite and streamline the data linkage process.
+DLH_utils is a python package produced by the Linkage Development team from the Data Linkage Hub at Office for National Statistics (ONS) containing a set of functions used to expedite and streamline the data linkage process.

 It's key features include: